 - Data related to industry savings mainly come from airplane manufacturers.

 - Data related to requests for exemptions and special conditions come from FAA internal data sources and the judgments of agency subject matter experts.Start Printed Page 47555

-- The FAA would process four special conditions and seven exemptions in the next ten years in the absence of this rule.
+- The FAA would process 4 special conditions and 7 exemptions in the next 10 years in the absence of this rule.

 - Domestic airplane manufacturers would petition for two special conditions and three exemptions before reaching their cost-benefit steady-state.

-- Projected impacts on manufacturers and the government are for a ten-year period from 2015 to 2024.
+- Projected impacts on manufacturers and the government are for a 10-year period associated with one production cycle.

 B. Regulatory Flexibility Determination